██████╗ ██████╗ ███╗ ██╗███████╗██╗ ██████╗

 Ready Scripts

-Adds lint, lint:fix, fmt and fmt:check scripts to your package.json automatically.
+Adds lint, lint:fix, fmt and fmt:check scripts to your package.json.

 Consistent by default,